lmc2179/lmc2179.github.io/_posts/2023-09-24-seychelles.md

 ```

 ![image](https://github.com/lmc2179/lmc2179.github.io/assets/1301965/be70f215-01ab-438e-8afe-da66f01eb958)

+For reasons I can't really explain, I find it very amusing that this diagram looks like the [flag of Seychelles](https://en.wikipedia.org/wiki/Flag_of_Seychelles), and would look even more so if we added finer gradations of hit vs missed targets.

 In addition to a chart like this, it's also handy to define a numeric score - we could even use this for model selection, if we wanted to.
 One that seems like it would be an easy step to me is the percentage of time our model makes predictions that land in the bound of acceptable error.
 Hopefully, that number is high, indicating that we can usually expect this model to produce outputs of good enough quality to use for decision-making.